alpacon

 • URL: /api/servers/servers/-/commit/

-Websh is a new protocol to access servers remotely.
-Should clients use the following API to start and manage websh sessions.
+Websh is a new protocol for remotely accessing servers.
+Clients can use the following API to create and manage Websh sessions.

 New terminal